 The number of people missing all their teeth is probably much higher than you realized.
 Currently, it’s estimated that about 40 million Americans have no teeth at all.
 While modern dentures are better today than ever before, they certainly aren’t without their setbacks.
 When paired with a series of dental implants fused inside of the jaw, you can expect a tooth replacement that is more functional, reliable, and natural-looking overall.
-Get in touch with our dentists at Smile by Design to learn more about the process and if implant dentures are right for you!
+Get in touch with our dentists at Smile by Design of Virginia Beach to learn more about the process and if implant dentures are right for you!

 Implant dentures are designed to hold an entire arch of teeth using dental implants fused inside of the jawbone.
 In some cases, dental implants can be paired with your existing denture, but this depends on the current condition of your restoration.
 Whether your denture is preexisting or brand-new, you can expect your tooth replacement to be far more reliable compared to a denture solely sitting on top of your gums.